-Poet and politician lived in Little Hall Barn, Windsor End later in Hall Barn which he designed.
+Poet and politician, lived in Little Hall Barn, Windsor End, and later in Hall Barn which he designed.

-World Famous children’s writer, resident of Beaconsfield 1938-1968.
+World famous children’s writer, resident of Beaconsfield 1938-1968.
 Blyton Close Beaconsfield is on the site of her house Green Hedges.
-Plaque erected Beaconsfield Town Council garden.
+Plaque erected on Beaconsfield Town Council garden.
 Her first name could alternatively be used, Enid.

-From about 1760 the Du Pre family owned Wilton Park Estate.
+From about 1760 the Du Pre family-owned Wilton Park Estate.
 There is already a Du Pre Crescent in Wilton Park and we must hope that this is retained.
 A major road near to the Crescent could also use Du Pre.

 Lady Ann Hyde

-America’s premier poet resident of Beaconsfield 1912.
+America’s premier poet, resident of Beaconsfield 1912.
 He was published for the first time whilst in Beaconsfield and wrote some of his most famous poems here.
-Plaque erected at 26 Reynolds Road.
+Plaque erected at 26 Reynolds Road but otherwise not honoured.

 Sir Terry Pratchett

-Renowned fantasy author born near Beaconsfield 1948, died 2015.
+Renowned fantasy author born in Beaconsfield 1948, died 2015.
 Plaque erected outside Beaconsfield Library.

 Children’s writer and the creator of Little Grey Rabbit stories.
 Resident of Beaconsfield 1938- 1976.